 - Use of a library computer – 30 minutes at a time, may be extended to 1 hour

-- Free books are available on the front porch with free magazines in the back entrance.
+- Free magazines are available in the back entrance.

 NOTE: Individuals wishing to use their own devices for internet are not permitted to sit inside the building.
 They may sit outside on the porch/patio or parking lot and use the internet (CCPL or CCPL-5) without a password.
 Please maintain proper social distancing and do NOT block any of the doors with chairs or power cords.

 Obtaining and Returning Library Materials:

-- Unassisted browsing of the shelves for DVDs, books & audiobooks is allowed as long as patrons use hand sanitizer first.
+- Browsing of the shelves for DVDs, books & audiobooks is allowed as long as patrons use hand sanitizer first.

 - All items added to the catalog system for the last several months can be seen on the library’s website under “What’s New”.

 - Items you want may be placed on HOLD using the online catalog or through email or phone.

 - After you have been notified that your items are ready, they can be picked up inside the building, from our after-hours digital access lockers, or at curbside (please call if you want to meet us at the back door or want to use the lockers.